 While these might seem more positive stereotypes than some others, they’re still not accurate – and can be more than a little patronising.

 Another common scenario is where a person is seen as pitiful or helpless, just because they have a disability.

 There are too many examples of this stereotype to list, but a few include Quasimodo in ‘The Hunchback of Notre Dame’, John Merrick in ‘The Elephant Man’, Tiny Tim in Dickens’ ‘A Christmas Carol’, and even news reports which describe people as ‘victims’ or ‘sufferers’.

 In all these cases, a character’s disability (often combined with a particularly endearing personality) is used to gain sympathy from the audience – rather than genuine compassion.
 This is certainly an example of focusing on the disability, not the person.

-Making a mockery of people’s differences is cowardly at best, but unfortunately many films and TV shows use it as a way to get cheap laughs – from Mary’s brother Warren in “There’s Something About Mary”, to Ken’s stutter in “A Fish Called Wanda”.
-Even Barack Obama in the video above makes a joke about bowling in the Special Olympics (which he later apologised for).
+Making a mockery of people’s differences is cowardly at best, and disturbingly common.
+Unfortunately, many films and TV shows use it as a way to get cheap laughs – from Mary’s brother Warren in ‘There’s Something About Mary’, to Ken’s stutter in ‘A Fish Called Wanda’.
+Even former US president Barack Obama made a cringe-worthy joke about bowling in the Special Olympics (which he later apologised for).

 Often the naïve and sweet character with a disability, reveals the flaws of their ‘normal’ adult peers – leading to them finding redemption.

-Like all the other stereotypes we’ve looked at, this one is harmful mainly because it’s inaccurate – and reinforces patronising perceptions that are simply not true.
+Like all the other stereotypes, this one is harmful mainly because it’s inaccurate – and reinforces patronising perceptions that are simply not true.